Faculdade de Medicina da Universidade Federal de Minas Gerais: Medicine

 The main aim of the undergraduate course on Medicine in UFMG is the instruction of general physicians that are competent in the areas of Surgery, Gynecology and Obstetrics, Pediatrics, Internal Medicine, Public Health, and Mental Health.
 Knowledgeable about these skills and attitudes, the graduate will be a medical doctor able to give quality assistance, acting for the promotion of health, disease prevention, and in the recuperation and rehabilitation of the sick.

-The course is divided in four cycles: Basic, from the first to the fourth semester; Propedeutic, composed by the fifth and sixth semesters; Out-patient Ambulatoria, from the seventh to the ninth; and Internships, composed by the last three semesters.
+The course is divided into four cycles: Basic, from the first to the fourth semester; Propedeutic, composed by the fifth and sixth semesters; Out-patient Ambulatoria, from the seventh to the ninth; and Internships, composed by the last three semesters.

-The courses on the Basic Cycle are offered in the Biological Sciences Institute, in the campus situated in Pampulha.
-From the fifth to the ninth semesters, the courses on clinics are developed with the direct contact between students and patients, in groups of ten students supervised by one faculty member.
-From the tenth onwards, the students take part in the urgency and emergency services, as well as in hospital inpatient care, always under faculty supervision.
+The courses on the Basic Cycle are offered in the Biological Sciences Institute, on the campus situated in Pampulha.
+From the fifth to the ninth semesters, the courses on clinics are developed with direct contact between students and patients, in groups of ten students supervised by one faculty member.
+From the tenth onwards, the students take part in the urgent and emergency services, as well as in hospital inpatient care, always under faculty supervision.

-The sites for the practical studies varies: laboratories for basic science; for clinical analysis;
+The sites for the practical studies varies: laboratories for basic science; clinical analysis;